 There were also elections for the censors this year.
 The two men elected were old enemies, Marcus Aemilius Lepidus and Marcus Fulvius Nobilior (see 187 BCE).
 Fortunately for the Romans, they managed to settle their differences before commencing their activities as censors.
 Three senators were struck from the roll and Lepidus himself was appointed princeps senatus, replacing Lucius Valerius Flaccus (who had died the previous year).
 The censors let contracts for several important public works, chief among them the Basilica Fulvia Aemilia.
 This was a large basilica east of the original Curia and the comitium.
 It was significantly larger than the nearby Basilica Porcia, constructed by Cato the Censor in 184 BCE.
 The censor Fulvius also commissioned the Pons Aemilius, the first stone bridge across the river Tiber in Rome ever.
 It connected the Forum Boarium – the cattle market district – with the area trans Tiberim, now called Trastevere.
 The bridge was not completed until several decades later, but its remains – now called the Ponte Rotto – can still be seen today.
 The censor Lepidus consecrated a temple to the Lares Permarini (Lares of the Sea) on the Field of Mars.
-This temple had been promised during the naval battle of Myonnesos in 190 BCE.
+This temple had been promised by the praetor Lucius Aemilius Regillus, possibly a relative of Lepidus, during the naval battle of Myonnesos in 190 BCE.
 The remains of it – mostly covered by the street – can be found in the Area Sacra di Largo Argentina.